Roger Roth

-Roger J. Roth Jr. (born February 5, 1978) is an American politician from Wisconsin.
-A Republican, he was a member of the Wisconsin State Assembly from 2007 to 2011, and a member of the Wisconsin State Senate since 2015.
-He was the Republican nominee for Lieutenant Governor of Wisconsin in the 2022 election.
+Roger James Roth Jr. (born February 5, 1978) is an American politician from Appleton, Wisconsin.
+He was a member of the Wisconsin Senate for eight years, representing Wisconsin's 19th Senate district from 2015 to 2023, and was president of the Senate during the 2017–2018 and 2019–2020 legislative terms.
+Before serving in the Senate, he was a member of the Wisconsin State Assembly, representing Wisconsin's 56th Assembly district for two terms from January 2007 until January 2011.

+He was the Republican nominee for Lieutenant Governor of Wisconsin in the 2022 election, and ran unsuccessfully for the Republican nomination for U.S. House of Representatives in Wisconsin's 8th congressional district in 2024.
+His uncle, Toby Roth, was a member of the U.S. House of Representatives for nine terms.

 Early life, education, and career before politics

 Roth was born in Appleton, Wisconsin on February 5, 1978.
 Roth graduated from St. Mary Central High School in Neenah, Wisconsin in 1996 and received his bachelor's degree from the University of Wisconsin–Oshkosh in 2001.
 He was a member of "Students for Bush" while in college, and also worked on Tommy Thompson's reelection campaign.
 Prior to entering politics, Roth worked for his family's homebuilding business.
 In 2003, Roth joined the Wisconsin Air National Guard; he served four tours of duty during the Iraq War, doing F-16 maintenance.